 Growers may need to use cooling techniques if temperatures rise above optimal levels.
 Fans, misting and shade protection will help to relieve most harsh conditions.
 Other remedies include anti-transpirants like foliar sprays of absisic acid and CO2, as these help to close stomata and hold moisture within the plant and developing fruit.

 Nutrient availability is key when growing giant tomatoes.
-High-quality irrigation water should provide maximum solubility of the macro and micronutrients.
+High-quality irrigation water should provide maximum solubility of the macronutrients and micronutrients.
 Bi-carbonates in irrigation water often tie up micronutrients in the soil, making them unavailable to plants.

 Calcium is the driver, boron is the truck and humic and fulvic acids are the loading docks and factory.
 Building a vibrant and thriving root system with maximum uptake is the key.
 Soil can be supplemented with nutrients and acids and irrigated with pre-treated water to as low as 5.5 to ensure no tie-up issues in the soil.